Worktrees

 The worktrees

-key accepts a keyword or a list of exact branch names or glob patterns.
+key accepts a boolean value or a list of exact worktree names, name patterns, or a symbolic name.

 Worktrees are only relevant for branches, not tags.